Kalahi-CIDSS Community-Driven Development Project

 Complementing projects like farm-to-market roads, school buildings, health stations, drainage systems and footpaths, the program also included a $1 million Gender Incentive Grant to promote gender equality and women’s empowerment at the village and municipal levels.
 The Gender Incentive Grant funded activities that addressed barriers to either men or women participating in community activities, decision-making processes, and economic activities such as non-traditional skills training for women, women support shelters, and maternity services.
 The effort particularly emphasized and encouraged women’s leadership and opportunities for paid employment through Kalahi-CIDSS.
 Women community volunteers made up 10 percent of paid skilled and unskilled labor in community project construction in 2015, a significant increase from a baseline of 3 percent in 2010.
 And more than 1,399 women benefited from certificate training on non-traditional skills such as plumbing, welding, electrical installation, carpentry, painting, tile-setting, hollow blocks-making and masonry.

-With 3,760 small-scale, community-driven development projects in six regions of the Philippines, Kalahi-CIDSS benefited nearly 1 million households.
+With 3,760 small-scale, community-driven development projects in six regions of the Philippines, nearly 1 million households were served by Kalahi-CIDSS.
 In 2014, citing the success of the Kalahi-CIDSS Project and other community-driven development programs around the world, the Government made Kalahi-CIDSS a national model for development project planning and implementation with a focus on inclusive development and poverty alleviation.
 The nationwide roll-out incorporated compact-introduced enhancements, such as environmental safeguards, enhanced methods of design and construction, and support for gender integration into project design and implementation.

 Key performance indicators and outputs at compact end date